JayCuthrell/fudge-org-eleventy-excellent/src/posts/pipes-before-the-pipelines.md

 #### Must Read: A Love Letter to Yahoo Pipes

-Yahoo Pipes glimpsed into a low-code no-code future of user friendlier integration platform as a service (iPaaS).
+Yahoo Pipes glimpsed into a lowcode nocode future of user friendlier integration platform as a service (iPaaS).
 Enjoy this marvelous [Glenn Fleishman](https://www.linkedin.com/in/glenn-fleishman-9b29282a0/) retelling — it is a true love letter to Yahoo Pipes.

 {% unfurl "https://retool.com/pipes" %}